Mother (video game series): Super Smash Bros.

 EarthBounds Ness became widely known due to his later appearance in the Super Smash Bros. series.
 He appeared in the original Super Smash Bros. and its sequels: Melee, Brawl, 3DS/Wii U, and Ultimate.
 In Europe, which did not see an original EarthBound release, Ness is better known for his role in the fighting game than for his original role in the role-playing game.
 He returned in the 2001 Melee with EarthBounds Mr. Saturn, which could be thrown at enemies and otherwise pushes items off the battlefield.
 Melee has an unlockable Fourside level based on the EarthBound location.

 When Melee was in development, Ness was not supposed to return as a playable character and would have been replaced by Lucas, the main character of Mother 3.
 However, Mother 3s original Nintendo 64 release was cancelled, though it was later successfully revived as a project for the Game Boy Advance.
 As a result, Ness was featured in Melee instead of Lucas.

-Ness was later joined by Mother 3s Lucas in Brawl, (Note: Brawl also contains the final level from Mother 3 along with items and characters from the game, and a boss fight with the game's antagonist, Porky.) and both characters returned in 3DS/Wii U and Ultimate.
+Ness was later joined by Mother 3s Lucas in Brawl, (Note: Brawl also contains the final level from Mother 3 along with items and characters from the game, and a boss fight with the game's antagonist, Porky.) and both characters returned in 3DS/Wii U (Note: Lucas was initially excluded from the roster of 3DS/Wii U though later added as downloadable content.) and Ultimate.
 Players can fight in the 3DSs Magicant stage, which features clips from the Mother series in its background.